<-- home

 Proseminar & Portfolio

-2. Portfolio: Students will develop a portfolio of completed projects for professional and graduate school work.
+2. Portfolio: Students will develop a portfolio (web site or video reel) of completed projects.
+The portfolio will be geared toward professional work and/or graduate school contexts.

 In the portfolio component, emphasis will be placed on effective visual communication, meaningful solutions, creative problem solving, and effective process.
 Critical analysis of student work is integral to this component.